catalyst-team/catalyst/docs/index.rst

     :alt: Catalyst logo

-PyTorch framework for Deep Learning research and development.
+PyTorch framework for Deep Learning R&D.
 --------------------------------------------------------------------------------

 It focuses on reproducibility, rapid experimentation, and codebase reuse